Democratizing Cloud Cost Data to Empower Product Teams Meta Image

 2. Cost information is transparently available to product teams, allowing them to make informed tradeoff decisions.

 Our goal here is not to make our product teams hyper-fixated on minimizing costs.
-FullStory is in growth mode, and engineers should mostly be concerned with developing new features and scaling our infrastructure rather than shaving a few dollars off of our cloud bill.
+Fullstory is in growth mode, and engineers should mostly be concerned with developing new features and scaling our infrastructure rather than shaving a few dollars off of our cloud bill.
 However, if done properly, we find there are numerous benefits to providing teams with visibility into the cost of the services they own.
 First, it enables engineers to discuss and reason about costs during the design process, leading to more scalable and sustainable architectural decisions.
 Second, an unexpected spike in costs often uncovers an operational issue or bug that needs to be corrected.
 And third, transparent cost data also helps surface low-hanging fruit: changes that don't require much engineering effort but result in massive needle-moving cost savings for the company.
 Overall, our viewpoint is that cost should be just one of many inputs that factor into a team’s decision-making and prioritization processes.

 3. Costs are minimized without sacrificing engineering velocity.